Do you need to be Korean to be K-pop?

 They released their first single last month, the dual English-Korean-language "Feels Like This," which failed to chart, and are preparing to release a second single this summer, followed by an album.

 While they've provoked debate, it's not clear whether the group are having any commercial success.
 They raised $30,600 via a Kickstarter campaign in 2015 before their arrival in Seoul in 2016.
-As where for where the money to cover their living costs comes from, the group have been cagey, offering only that "they have investors," without giving further details.
+As for where the money to cover their living costs comes from, the group have been cagey, offering only that "they have investors," without giving further details.

 An 'experiment'